andesol/personal-website/content/posts/about-this-web.md

 I used [Theme UI](https://theme-ui.com/home/) as a CSS (CSS-in-JS) library.

+Good:

 ✅ The idea is great.
 You define properties (like colors, spacing, etc.) in a file (`theme.js`) and then you can apply them in your jsx elements.

+Not so good:

 🟨 Defining styles as a javascript object is confusing if you're not used to it.

-🟨 I haven't learn to think like a designer (creating design systems and all), so the development workflow got a bit messy.
+🟨 I haven't learned to think like a designer (creating design systems and all), so the development workflow got a bit messy.
 That's my problem, of course.

 ## Content